Skip to main content

 • Focus your written comments on one main strength and one main area for improvement.
 Address other items with a grading rubric or checklist.

 • Ask students to identify 1-2 items they would like feedback on and submit these questions with their assignment.
 Focus your comments on these questions and address other items with a grading rubric or checklist.
-See examples of interactive cover sheets where students pose questions when they submit assignments.
+See examples in this resource document: Feedback strategies: Engaging students in dialogue, (pp. 11-13).

 Back to top